iterorganization/SimDB/docs/cli.md

   new       Create an empty simulation in the database which can be updated... push      Push the simulation with the given SIM_ID (UUID or alias) to
             the...
+  pull      Pull the simulation with the given SIM_ID (UUID or alias) from
+            the...

   query     Query the simulations. validate  Validate the ingested simulation with given SIM_ID (UUID or...